 Jack nine suited with 40 big blinds against an average opponent who has raised the 2.2 times the blinds will yield a positive return in the run.
 You will easily have enough equity to continue and you will have a better chance at winning some pots without contest post-flop.

 Defending the big blind is more of a middle and late tournament strategy concept.
-In the early stages, you can play more conservatively if you prefer.
+In the early stages, you can play conservatively if you prefer.
 There are no antes involved and giving up 25 or 50 chips is insignificant.
 The more experienced and competent you are post-flop, the earlier the stage of tournament you will probably defend.
 I recommend waiting until the antes kick in before actively defending your blinds.
-Until then it’s not as important.
+Until then it’s not as important even on the best NJ poker sites where you are playing Americans.

 If you are keen to improve your tournament play, why not join our training video membership?
 There are plenty of tournament videos.
 Membership is only £6 per month and you can trial it for free too.